Applications will be reviewed on the basis of the following criteria:

 Applications are evaluated according to the "Review Criteria" for their category.

-The Art Works category uses the agency's traditional method of application review.
-After processing by Arts Endowment staff, applications are reviewed, in closed session, by advisory panelists.
+After processing by our staff, applications are reviewed, in closed session, by advisory panelists.
 Each panel comprises a diverse group of arts experts and other individuals, including at least one knowledgeable layperson, with broad knowledge in the areas under review.
+Panels are convened remotely by discipline.
 Panel membership changes regularly.
-The panel recommends the projects to be supported, and the Arts Endowment staff reconciles panel recommendations with the funds that are available.
+The panel recommends the projects to be supported, and the staff reconciles panel recommendations with the funds that are available.
 These recommendations are forwarded to the National Council on the Arts, where they are reviewed in open session.

 The Council makes recommendations to the Chairman of the National Endowment for the Arts.